awslabs/aws-iot-device-client/README.md

 ## Fleet Provisioning Feature

-The AWS IoT Device Client has the capability to provision the device when logged in for the first time.
-The device client provides two different mechanisms for provisioning the user device (1) using claim certificate and private key and (2) using CSR file (along with claim certificate and key) to securely provision the device while keeping the user private key secure.
+The AWS IoT Device Client has the capability to provision your IoT device when you connect it to AWS IoT Core for the first time.
+The device client provides two different mechanisms for provisioning your device (1) using a claim certificate and private key and (2) using a CSR file (along with claim certificate and key) to securely provision the device while keeping the user private key secure.
 After all required information is provided, the Fleet Provisioning Feature will provision, register the device with AWS IoT Core, and then establish a connection to IoT Core that is ready for use by other Device Client features.

-When the AWS IoT Device Client's Fleet Provisioning feature is enabled and is provisioning the device for the first time, it will first create a permanent certificate, private key (if required), and will then attach a policy to the certificate in IoT Core which will provide the device with the permissions required to run other Device Client features such as Jobs, Secure Tunneling, and Device Defender.
+When the AWS IoT Device Client's Fleet Provisioning feature is enabled and provisions the device for the first time, it will first create a permanent certificate, private key (if required), and will then attach a policy to the certificate in IoT Core which will provide the device with the permissions required to run other Device Client features such as Jobs, Secure Tunneling, and Device Defender.
 Once these resources are created correctly, Fleet Provisioning feature will then create and register the thing/device with AWS IoT Core which will complete the provision process for the device.

 More details about AWS IoT Fleet Provisioning by claim can be found here: https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html

-*Note: It is worth noting here that if fleet provisioning fails to provision the new key, certificate or thing/device, the device client will abort with fatal error.*
+*Note: If the fleet provisioning feature fails to provision the new key, certificate or thing/device, the device client will abort with fatal error.*

-*Note: If CSR file is not provided, the Device Client will use Claim Certificate and Private key for provisioning the device.*
+*Note: If a CSR file is not provided, the Device Client will use Claim Certificate and Private key for provisioning the device.*

-*Note: Please make sure that the Claim certificate, private key and/or CSR file stored on device side have respective permissions applied to it as mentioned above in this document.*
+*Note: Please make sure that the Claim certificate, private key and/or CSR file stored on device side have respective permissions applied to it as mentioned above in the "File and Directory Permissions" section of the readme.*

-Check [CreateKeysAndCertificate](https://docs.aws.amazon.com/iot/latest/developerguide/fleet-provision-api.html#create-keys-cert) and [CreateCertificateFromCsr](https://docs.aws.amazon.com/iot/latest/developerguide/fleet-provision-api.html#create-cert-csr) API for more details.
+Refer to the [CreateKeysAndCertificate](https://docs.aws.amazon.com/iot/latest/developerguide/fleet-provision-api.html#create-keys-cert) and [CreateCertificateFromCsr](https://docs.aws.amazon.com/iot/latest/developerguide/fleet-provision-api.html#create-cert-csr) APIs for more details.

 ### Resources required for Fleet Provisioning feature

 The AWS IoT Device Client's Fleet Provisioning feature will require the following resources for provisioning the device.
-Claim Certificate and Private key will be used to create a Secure MQTT connection between Device Client and AWS IoT Core.
-CSR file is only required if you want to use [CreateCertificateFromCsr](https://docs.aws.amazon.com/iot/latest/developerguide/fleet-provision-api.html#create-cert-csr) API for creating permanent certificate.
+The Claim Certificate and Private Key will be used to create a secure MQTT connection between Device Client and AWS IoT Core.
+A CSR file is only required if you want to use the [CreateCertificateFromCsr](https://docs.aws.amazon.com/iot/latest/developerguide/fleet-provision-api.html#create-cert-csr) API for creating a permanent certificate.

 * Claim Certificate
 * Private Key